YoMainMan/Mars-Rover-IEEE-QP-UCSD/README.md

 To start LLM, you need an API key to connect to Grok and take screenshots from the WiFi camera and upload it manually, while copying the path to exImg.png.
 API key not provided as that is a security risk to my partner.

+LLM ran on a separate device and camera is viewed from same device